Top tips to save this winter

 Insulated floors and walls will save you on your winter heating bills and also make your home cooler in the hot months.
 You could be saving up to 20% of your heating and cooling bills if you insulate your walls.
 Floor insulation can save you an additional 5%.

-Most cavity brick walls can be retrofitted with wall insulation, as can brick veneer, reverse brick veneer and timber framed walls,.
+Most cavity brick walls can be retrofitted with insulation, as can brick veneer and timber framed walls.
 Get expert advice when looking into wall and underfloor insulation because electrical and plumbing fixtures, as well as the best type of insulation, need to be considered.

 Warm rugs and thick carpet underfoot will also make a difference to how soon your household members reach for the thermostat.

 Put thick rugs where you spend time standing, especially if this is on a cold, hard surface.
 Placing rugs where you do the washing up and brush your teeth is a good start to keeping your toes warmer.

 If you've got money to invest in making your home more efficient and more comfortable, then laminating or double glazing windows could be for you.
 Double glazing can be especially useful for windows that can't easily be covered with insulating blinds or curtains.